Impact of Cosmic Filaments on Galaxy Morphological Evolution and Predictions of Early Cosmic Web Structure for Roman: Mock galaxy sample selection based on photometry and spectroscopy

 \section{Mock galaxy sample selection based on photometry and spectroscopy}

 We first estimate mock magnitudes of TNG galaxies in the Roman $H$-band, i.e., F158W filter.
 We utilize the dust-corrected mock magnitudes calculated according to the procedure presented in \citet{Nelson18}.
 Stellar magnitudes are modeled by taking into account dust attenuation from both (1) extinction due to dense star-forming clouds surrounding young stars \citep{CF00}, and (2) extinction and scattering from the spatial distribution of neutral gas and metals in the galaxy \citep{Calzetti94}.
 Each stellar population spectrum is convolved with this dust attenuation and by an observed passband, and the magnitudes are computed within 30 pkpc radius from the galaxy center.
 For TNG100, we use mock 2MASS $J$-band \citep{Skrutskie06} magnitudes as also utilized by \citet{Donnari19}.
-This passband is almost equivalent to the F125W filter of HST/WFC3 as well as the F129W filter of Roman/WFI, albeit somewhat narrower than these space-based filters, and prone to atmospheric telluric absorption features which cause some divergence \citep[see][]{Durbin23}.
-Recently, detailed filter transformations between a variety of NIR filters, including those on HST and Roman, have also been released \citep{Durbin25}, which we do not adopt.
-However, for our purpose of obtaining approximate magnitude values, these small uncertainties are acceptable, and are unlikely to change our results on a population basis.
+This passband is almost equivalent to the F125W filter of HST/WFC3 as well as the F129W filter of Roman/WFI, albeit somewhat narrower than these space-based filters, and prone to atmospheric telluric absorption features \citep[see][]{Durbin23}.
+More detailed filter transformations between a variety of NIR filters, including those on HST and Roman, are now also available \citep{Durbin25}.
+However, we do not adopt these, as we only require approximate magnitude values, and small uncertainties are unlikely to change our results on a population basis.

 We then convert the $J$-band magnitudes to $H$-band using observed $J\!-\!H$ colors from HST.
 We use observed F125W-F160W colors of galaxies in the five HST frontier fields observed by the CANDELS \citep{Grogin11,Koekemoer11} and 3D-HST \citep{Brammer12} surveys, as presented in \citet{Skelton14}.
 Based on their reported (roughly field-invariant) median F125W-F160W colors for extended sources, we adopt an average $J\!-\!H$ color of 0.3 for each galaxy at $z\!=\!1$.
 While this is not as precise as implementing a magnitude-dependent $J\!-\!H$ color, the variations are small enough that this would not strongly change the mock magnitudes and therefore the selection of our galaxy samples.